 The aperture frame is the fixed frame lining the wall aperture over which the door leaf closes.
-Since the surface area of this frame is too small to feature appreciable expansion in critical directions, there are much less rigorous requirements for the use of hard materials.
+Since door frames are significantly deeper than door leaves, and the surface area of the frame is too small to feature appreciable expansion in critical directions, in wooden doors there are much less rigorous requirements for the use of hard materials.

-The lower specification soundproof doors (34-38 dB) employ an aperture frame fixed to three sides of the aperture (excluding the floor).
-In this case the door leaf employs a drop-seal which lowers a weighted neoprene-lined strip to the floor when the door is closed, in order to seal off the air-gap between the bottom of the door and the floor.
+Some soundproof doors employ an aperture frame fixed to three sides of the aperture (excluding the floor).
+In this case the door leaf employs one or more drop-seals which lower a weighted neoprene-lined strip to the floor when the door is closed, in order to seal off the air-gap between the bottom of the door and the floor.

-Medium and high specification doors (>38 dB) employ a system known as full-lock.
+Other doors employ a system known as full-lock or threshold.
 Here the aperture frame surrounds the whole perimiter of the door leaf by including a floor threshold, and the door is therefore able to form a hermatic seal against rubber gaskets all the way round its edge.

-It is to be noted that if good soundproofing is required, nothing beats a full-lock soundproof door.
+\\ It is to be noted that if very high spec soundproofing is required, nothing beats a full-lock soundproof door.
 (Full-lock applies only to single-leaf doors).
+Full lock doors are commonly used in technical areas, service areas and AV studios, but are less practical in other circumstances because of the threshold.